Optimal resource allocation for maintaining system solvency: Problem formulation and properties

-Another issue concerns the structure of optimal allocation.
-A natural conjecture is that, whenever one coordinate is strictly smaller than another, the value function is steeper in that coordinate, meaning that the marginal value of assistance is larger for the weakest unit.
+A natural conjecture is that, whenever one coordinate is strictly smaller than another, the value function is steeper in the corresponding direction, meaning that the marginal value of assistance is larger for the weakest unit.
 Equivalently, an optimal feedback would allocate effort to the smallest coordinate.
 This conjecture formalizes the question whether a prioritize-the-worst-off policy is optimal.